Find Affordable College Courses

 On average, health science graduates from TWU take out $29,862 in student loans while working on their Bachelor's Degree.

-Full Health Sciences & Services at Texas Woman’s University Report
+Read full report on Health Sciences & Services at Texas Woman’s University

-West Texas A&M University ranked #8 on this year’s Best Health Sciences & Services Bachelor’s Degree Schools in Texas list.
-Located in the fringe town of Canyon, West Texas A&M University is a public school with a medium-sized student population.
+West Texas A&M University came in at #8 in this year’s edition of the Best Health Sciences & Services Bachelor’s Degree Schools in Texas ranking.
+Located in the town of Canyon, West Texas A&M University is a public school with a moderately-sized student population.

 On average, health science graduates from West Texas A&M University take out $25,413 in student loans while working on their Bachelor's Degree.